JoseRoca/AfxNova/docs/Graphics /GdiPlus Classes/CGpPen Class.md

    DIM pen AS CGpPen = CGpPen(ARGB_BLUE, 4)
    DIM clonedPen AS CGpPen
    pen.Clone(@clonedPen)
-   ' // You can also use:
-   ' DIM clonedPen AS CGpPen = @pen

    ' // Draw a rectangle using the cloned Pen object. graphics.DrawRectangle(@clonedPen, 10, 10, 100, 50)